 Our Team

-Dr. Hanan Hashem is a licensed psychologist and educator whose work centers on trauma, identity development, and belonging in Muslim and immigrant communities.
-She is the founder of Hey Hashem, a private practice and educational space that integrates clinical care with culturally grounded healing.
-She currently serves as an adjunct professor at the Boston Islamic Seminary, Michigan State University College of Human Medicine, and William James College, where she previously held a full-time faculty position.
-Dr. Hashem’s scholarship focuses on Arab and Muslim mental health, with peer-reviewed publications on discrimination, hijab, religious identity, and substance use among Muslim youth.
-She serves on the Board of Directors for the Muslim Mental Health Conference and leads national efforts to expand research and access to culturally responsive care.
-She earned her Ph.D. in Counseling Psychology and M.Ed. in Quantitative Methods from the University of Texas at Austin.
-Her work is rooted in a commitment to liberation, belonging, and community healing.
+Dr. Hanan Hashem is a licensed psychologist and educator whose work examines how culture shapes human development and what that means for psychological health.
+She specializes in the treatment of mood and thought disorders — including depression, bipolar disorder, anxiety, and OCD — with a focus on Muslim and immigrant communities.
+She is the founder of Hey Hashem, a clinical and consulting practice dedicated to culturally grounded psychological care.
+She currently serves as an adjunct professor at Boston Islamic Seminary, Michigan State University College of Human Medicine, and William James College, where she previously held a full-time faculty position, teaching on culture, development, and psychological interventions.
+Dr. Hashem’s research centers on the psychosocial health of Muslim and immigrant communities, with peer-reviewed publications on discrimination, religious identity, and the mental health of Muslim youth.
+She earned her M.A. in Counseling Psychology from Wayne State University and Ph.D. in Counseling Psychology from the University of Texas at Austin.

 Involvement